C-Loftus/C-Loftus.github.io/content/writings/talon-pedal.md

 ---
-title: "Custom Foot Pedals With Talon Voice"
+title: "Fully Custom Foot Pedals With Talon Voice"
 date: 2023-10-08T10:49:04-04:00
-draft: true
+draft: false
-summary: ""
+summary: " How I created both custom hardware and software to support a foot pedal for my desk setup"
 ---

 _All code mentioned in this article can be found here:_